benbenmerk-stack/Merkin_FinalProject/README.md

 # Merkin_FinalProject

-## Project Title: Finding the best model to predict transition metal oxide stability
+## Project Title: Predicting Transition Metal Oxide Stability

 ## Scientific Question

-Which type of machine learning model is best for predicting transition metal oxide stability?
+Which type of machine learning model is best for predicting transition metal oxide stability, and will adding structural features improve the prediction?

 ## Data